That Vegan Teacher

-Kadie Karen Diekmeyer (born September 24, 1964), popularly known as That Vegan Teacher, is a Canadian animal rights activist, former educator, and singer-songwriter mainly known for promoting veganism.
+Kadie Karen Diekmeyer (born September 24, 1964), popularly known online as That Vegan Teacher, is a Canadian animal rights activist, internet personality and former educator, mainly known for promoting veganism.
 Before she started her online career, Diekmeyer was a nurse and later an ESL teacher but eventually left the latter job at the start of the COVID-19 pandemic.
-Diekmeyer is known for her TikTok and YouTube accounts that promote veganism.
-Diekmeyer's content has been controversial, including accusations of racism and homophobia.
+Diekmeyer is known for her TikTok, YouTube & Instagram accounts that promote veganism.
+Some of Diekmeyer's content is considered controversial, and has evoked accusations of racism and homophobia.

 Early life

-Diekmeyer was born on September 24, 1964, in Montreal, and is of German and Swiss descent.
+Diekmeyer was born on September 24, 1964, in Montreal.
 Diekmeyer worked as a registered nurse at the Lakeshore General Hospital for 25 years, and attended Concordia University to become an ESL teacher in French Canadian schools for nine years.
 She worked both jobs before dropping her nursing career to work full time in the school system and eventually leaving her job at the start of the COVID-19 pandemic.